sandra-calvo/Blockchain101-Feb2019/README.md

   <img src="docs/doc-images/arch-flow.png">
 </p>

-The developer uses the IBM Blockchain Platform Extension for VS Code to:

 1. The Blockchain Operator sets up the IBM Blockchain Platform 2.0 service
 2. The IBM Blockchain Platform 2.0 enables to create a Hyperledger Fabric network onto a IBM Kubernetes Service, allowing to install and instantiate the Fabcar smart contract on the network
 3. The Node.js application server uses the Fabic sdk to interact with the deployed network on IBM Blockchain Platform 2.0 and creates APIs for a web client